exonum/exonum-doc/src/architecture/configuration.md

 | Global  | Validators’ public keys | Anchoring address |
 | Local   | Validator’s private key | (N/A) |

-Note that there is no unified mechanism for local service configuration.
+Note that there is no unified mechanism for changing local configuration for services.
 If necessary, local configuration may be injected into the service using a parameterized service artifact, or by separating the config-dependent part into a component executing separately and communicating with the service using a secure communication